coderefinery/git-collaborative/_episodes/02-centralized.md

 > 'Note about fast-forwards' section of 'git push --help' for details.
 > ```
 >
-> The push only worked for one participant.
-Why?
+> - The push only worked for one participant.
->
+> - Discuss why push for everybody else in this group was rejected?
 {: .challenge}

 ---